Skip to main content

 Contract Deployment via Walletโ€‹

 In chapter three, we deployed a wallet.
-To accomplish this, we initially sent some TON and then a transaction from the wallet to deploy a smart contract.
-However, this process is not broadly used with external transactions and is often primarily used for wallets only.
+To accomplish this, we initially sent some TON and then a message from the wallet to deploy a smart contract.
+However, this process is not broadly used with external messages and is often primarily used for wallets only.
 While developing contracts, the deployment process is initialized by sending internal messages.

 To accomplish this, will use the V3R2 wallet smart contract that was used in the third chapter.
 In this case, weโ€™ll set the subwallet_id to 3 or any other number needed to retrieve another address when using the same private key (it's changeable):